The Gumpii Apothecary

 West Australian Sandalwood Extract (Santalum spicatum)

 WA Sandalwood is one of the richest natural sources of α- and β-santalol and related sesquiterpene compounds among all Santalum species, and is highly sought after in the global fragrance, cosmetic, and botanical wellness industries.
+This extract is wildcrafted from sustainably harvested Western Australian Sandalwood heartwood.
+60% alcohol base.

 Naturally Occurring Compounds